 - World Music,

 - All music shows highlight new releases, independent labels and local artists.

 WHFR is a Public Radio International (PRI) affiliate station.
 In addition to providing Classical 24, HFC's National Public Radio (NPR) satellite service also provides: Mountain Stage, Big Picture Science, Democracy Now, and special holiday programming.
 The station also produces and airs weekly local public affairs talk shows and local specialty talk programming.

 A weekly local public affairs talk show as well as specialty talk and public affairs programming are produced and broadcast regularly at WHFR.

 The station studios are located in the Student and Culinary Arts Center at the front of Henry Ford College's main campus.
-In 2015, WHFR will proudly celebrate 30 years of broadcast on the Dearborn-Detroit airwaves.
+WHFR is proudly celebrating its 31st year of broadcast on the Dearborn-Detroit airwaves.

 For more information about WHFR Radio, please contact Susan McGraw, HFC's academic coordinator of Telecommunication and Journalism and WHFR general manager, at 313-845-9842 or firstname.lastname@example.org.